 As for yields, the highest-yielding varieties in Smith’s trial were crosses of one or more different open-pollinated corns, and he intends to do more crosses going forward.

 A field day at his farm and a video on NCR-SARE’s YouTube channel have generated interest, and Smith’s been fielding emails about the project.
-He hopes someone will look at his protein results and take his project further with a feeding trial.
+He hopes someone will review his protein results and take his project further by conducting a feeding trial.
 He says creating new open-pollinated corn varieties should be pursued, especially for organic farmers.

 “When high protein, higher-yielding open pollinated options become available, I would expect more small seed producers to sell locally grown seed, and some small growers to save their own seed, reducing production costs considerably,” said Smith.